fstephany/hello-pharo/README.md

   same you defined in `port` variable in `vars.yml`.
 If you see a mismatch and you have already run the server-setup script, you want to rerun it to update the nginx configuration file.

+Ping me on twitter [@fstephany](http://twitter.com/fstephany) or send an email to the pharo-users mailing list if something goes wrong.

 ## Assets